partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Snow White: [To the narrator] Ohhh-ho-ho-ho-ho!
 Can't you hear what I'm saying?
 Are you deaf?

-Even Prince Whitehorse, despite being betrothed to Snow White, was so intimidated by her beauty that he gave no indication of a proposal.
+Even the Prince on the White Horse, despite being betrothed to Snow White, was so intimidated by her beauty that he gave no indication of a proposal.
 Snow White was bored by this, and a little annoyed, and so she carried on with her arrogant and selfish ways.

 Momo: What the... was Snow White really this kind of story?

 Judy: No way!
-Pumpkin kidnapped Prince Whitehorse so he could make this messed-up version of the story!
+Pumpkin kidnapped the Prince so he could make this messed-up version of the story!

 Snow White's selfishness got worse as the days went by, until one day, the Queen expelled her from the castle.